Xingorno/3DLIVUS/README.md

 ### Why improve intra-procedural tumour coverage assessment?

 <p align="justify">
-  In conventional US guidance, as shown in the left figure, the physician typically places a few landmarks on the in-plane 2D US image to estimate the required ablation zone size.
-Even though a 5 or 10 mm safety margin is commonly applied in clinical practice to reduce the risk of residual tumours, this process may still be insufficient to provide complete tumour coverage.
-In addition, to ensure safety, the physician must carefully examine multiple US views to avoid ablating critical structures, such as the colon, as shown in the right-hand image.
+In conventional US-guided ablation (left figure), the physician typically places a few landmarks on in-plane 2D US images to estimate the required ablation zone.
+Although a 5–10 mm safety margin is commonly applied in clinical practice to reduce the risk of residual tumours, this approach may still fail to ensure complete tumour coverage.
+Moreover, to maintain procedural safety, the physician must carefully review multiple US views to avoid ablating critical structures such as the colon (right figure).
 </p>